jay23606/cron-xml/README.md

 Simply pass it the path to your executable as the FileName and by default it was run that executable once a day

-Review this sample xml for more options
+Review this sample xml for more options such as Arguments, WorkingDirectory for the task

+You can also give each group, job, and task a name and specify: minutely=<minutes>
+hourly=<hours>
+daily=<days>

+You can also set whether group/job/task is active or not and the timeZone for the job (default is UTC time)

 ```xml
 <?xml version="1.0" encoding="utf-8"?>